| The

 by vineyards (seventy per cent of NSWs wine is produced

+in this area), orchards and ricefields.
 From Griffith, The Kidman Way heads north 366 km through

 the vast, open western plains to Cobar.
 This is where